maca/tiny/README.md

 step is required for using Tiny in Rails view helpers, just use `html_tag` instead of `tag` because ActionView allready defines `tag`.

-The advantage over Rails' markup method such as tag and content\_tag is that generated strings need not to be explicitly concatenated.
+The advantage over Rails' markup method such as `tag` and `content\_tag` is that generated strings need not to be explicitly concatenated.

-In addition to defining view helpers to be used from templates, a Widget can substitute a template view with the benefit of inheritance.
-Currently no template handler es provided but is not all that cumbersome explicitly rendering the Widget.
+In addition to defining view helpers to be used from templates, a `Widget` can substitute a template view with the benefit of inheritance.
+No template handler es provided but is not cumbersome explicitly rendering the Widget.

     controller Products
       def index
         products = Product.all
-        render :text => ProductList.new(products).to_html
+        render :text => MyProductList.new(products).to_html
       end
       ...
+    end

+## Sinatra

+For using the markup helpers:

+    class MyApp < Sinatra::Base
+      helpers Tiny::Helpers

+      get '/home' do
+        with_buffer do
+          doctype
+          html do
+            ...
+          end
+        end
+      end
+    end

+Rendering `Tiny::Widgets`

+    class MyApp < Sinatra::Base
+      get '/products' do
+        products = Product.all
+        MyProductList.new(products).to_html
+      end
+    end

 ## Shortcuts